llvm/llvm-project/cross-project-tests/debuginfo-tests/dexter/Commands.md

         on_line (int): Only evaluate the expression on this line.
 If provided, this overrides from_line and to_line.
-        require_in_order (bool): If False the values can appear in any order.
+        require_in_order (bool): If False the values can appear in any order. float_range (float): If provided, `values` must be floats, and will match an actual value if they are within `float_range` of each other.

 ### Description
 Expect the expression `expr` to evaluate to the list of `values`